ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Repositories.md

     bash modupdate.sh
     ```

-1. If your repo contains pipelines that were created from `tools/pipeline-samples`, compare the YAML files to see if changes are required.
+1. If your monorepo contains pipelines that were created from `tools/pipeline-samples`, compare the YAML files to see if changes are required.
 1. Stage, commit and push your branch to create a PR.